ArvindHarinder1/PrivatePreviewDocs/GLDAPwithADLDS.md

 9. Click the **+** icon to the left of **CN=Contoso** and the Imported users should appear directly below as **CN=username@contoso.com,CN=Contoso**.

-# Summary

-This document provides steps for CSS Support engineers to create their own Azure AD ECMA Connector host lab.
-Provisioning will target a Windows server running in Azure.
-Accounts will be provisioned to an Active Directory Lightweight Services (AD LDS) instance.

-This document was created using a "Standard_B2s" Azure VM using Windows Server 2019 Datacenter.
-The VM shares a network with an Active Directory domain to which it is joined as a member server.
-This allows Kerberos to be used for Authentication to the ECMA connector.

-**Note**: The ECMA connector can also be used with OpenLDAP or any other LDAPv3 directory.

-# Requirements

-* Azure subscription
-* Azure AD Premium 1 or Premium P2 (EMS E3 or E5)
-    * The Azure AD tenant must be associated with the Azure subscription
-* Azure VM running Windows Server 2016 or later with a Static IP Public Address
-    * AD LDS is a free role that can be installed on Windows Server.
-This is a cost effective lab for CSS.
-    **NOTE**: This lab uses a domain member server because it is easier to manage than a server in a workgroup.
-* Microsoft .NET 4.5.2 Framework or later.
-    * If using Windows Server 2016, launch Server Manager, click Add roles and features, and on the Features step of the wizard, ensure that **.NET Framework 4.6** is installed.
-* TCP Port 8585 does not need to be exposed on the Azure VM Networking tab.
-The cloud provisioning agent handles connectivity.
-* ECMA Connector software has been installed.